A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Investing in gold through ETFs such as SPDR Gold Shares (GLD) and VanEck Merk Gold Trust (OUNZ) offers a straightforward way to hedge against inflation and diversify portfolios.
 These investment vehicles provide several key benefits:

-• Cost-Effective: With low expense ratios, including GLD's 0.40% and OUNZ's 0.25%, gold ETFs present an economical option for investors.
+• Cost-Effective: Gold ETFs are economical for investors, with low expense ratios, including GLD's 0.40% and OUNZ's 0.25%.

 • Liquidity: Gold ETFs are easily traded on stock exchanges, ensuring liquidity and flexibility in asset management.